 This include any forms of exercise that isolate the active wrist flexors and extensors.
 The patient should focus on contracting the wrist muscles without involving accessory muscles or using compensatory techniques.

-The purpose of the program is to create a stabilizing force across the carpus by co-contraction of the wrist flexors and extensors and long finger flexors without creating excessive force to the carpus.
+The purpose of the program is to create a stabilizing force across the carpus by co-contraction of the wrist flexors and extensors and long finger flexors without creating an excessive force to the carpus.

 The patient holds onto an overhead pulley system using the hook grasp [ The hook grasp is prevents the lumbricals from migrating proximally into the carpal canal and the lunate from translating onto the capitates